Vaccine: Effectiveness

+Limitations

 Limitations to their effectiveness, nevertheless, exist.
 Sometimes, protection fails for vaccine-related reasons such as failures in vaccine attenuation, vaccination regimens or administration.

 Failure may also occur for host-related reasons if the host's immune system does not respond adequately or at all.
 Host-related lack of response occurs in an estimated 2-10% of individuals, due to factors including genetics, immune status, age, health and nutritional status.
 One type of primary immunodeficiency disorder resulting in genetic failure is X-linked agammaglobulinemia, in which the absence of an enzyme essential for B cell development prevents the host's immune system from generating antibodies to a pathogen.

 Host–pathogen interactions and responses to infection are dynamic processes involving multiple pathways in the immune system.
 A host does not develop antibodies instantaneously: while the body's innate immunity may be activated in as little as twelve hours, adaptive immunity can take 1–2 weeks to fully develop.
 During that time, the host can still become infected.

 Once antibodies are produced, they may promote immunity in any of several ways, depending on the class of antibodies involved.
 Their success in clearing or inactivating a pathogen will depend on the amount of antibodies produced and on the extent to which those antibodies are effective at countering the strain of the pathogen involved, since different strains may be differently susceptible to a given immune reaction.

 In some cases vaccines may result in partial immune protection (in which immunity is less than 100% effective but still reduces risk of infection) or in temporary immune protection (in which immunity wanes over time) rather than full or permanent immunity.
 They can still raise the reinfection threshold for the population as a whole and make a substantial impact.
 They can also mitigate the severity of infection, resulting in a lower mortality rate, lower morbidity, faster recovery from illness, and a wide range of other effects.

 Those who are older often display less of a response than those who are younger, a pattern known as Immunosenescence.

 Adjuvants commonly are used to boost immune response, particularly for older people whose immune response to a simple vaccine may have weakened.

 The efficacy or performance of the vaccine is dependent on several factors: